qiqi-lu/napari-kld/README.md

     - `Learning Rate` : The learning rate used to trianing the model.
     - `Decay Step` : the decay step of learning rate.
     - `Decay Rate` : the decay rate of learning rate.

+    *You can refer to the Supplementary Table 1 in the Supplementary Information of our manuscript for a proper parameter setting.*

 8. Press `run` button.
 You can press the `stop` button to end the training.